Local-first browser tools

 Run tools locally.

-An open-source toolbox for everyday file and media processing — built for a web where users keep control of their data.
+An open-source toolbox for everyday file and media processing — already shipping focused tools that run in your browser.

 Core thesis